alielw/APS-NGS-day1-PM/README.md

 * **Merge gtf files**

-Cufflinks includes a script called [cuffmerge](http://cole-trapnell-lab.github.io/cufflinks/cuffmerge/index.html) that you can use to merge together several Cufflinks assemblies along with the reference set of already annotated transcripts.
+Cufflinks includes a script called [cuffmerge](http://cole-trapnell-lab.github.io/cufflinks/cuffmerge/index.html) that you can use to merge together several Cufflinks assemblies.
 We must merge transcripts to get a complete reference set of transcripts across all individuals.

         >cuffmerge -g reference.gtf - s gtf_list.txt

 ## e.
 PRACTICAL ACTIVITY

 Cufflinks takes a couple of hours to run, so we have already generated gtf files for each sample.
-In this practical, we will merge all the gtf files, together with the reference set of annotated transcripts, to generate a complete set of transcripts.
+In this practical, we will merge all the gtf files to generate a complete set of transcripts.
+We will also include the reference gff as Cufflinks will use it to attach gene names and other metadata to the merged catalog.

 * First, copy the folder containing the gtf files to your fastdata folder